-Climate change is a global crisis that needs local solutions.
-We are really excited to launch our new share offer, the Community Energy Fund.
+66 Climate change is a global crisis that needs local solutions.
+We invite you to invest in the Community Energy Fund and become part of the solution.

-Barbara Hammond MBE, CEO, Low Carbon Hub
+Barbara Hammond MBE CEO, Low Carbon Hub

-It is a really special feeling when you go out of your house and you actually see projects in Oxfordshire that you've helped to make happen.
+•• It is a really special feeling when you go out of your house and you actually see projects in Oxfordshire that you've helped to make happen.